Southmead: Social issues

 There is provision of health services with a doctor's surgery on Ullswater Road and at the art-deco style Greenway Centre.
 A regional hospital, and A&E facility can be found at Southmead Hospital.
 The Lannercost provides facilities for those with physical and learning impairments.
 There are a selection of care homes and sheltered accommodation about the ward area.
 Despite access to health facilities Southmead still has poor health outcomes, with life expectancy at 77 years, five years lower than neighbouring Henleaze, although it is higher than other areas in Bristol, such as Bedminster at 76.4 years.

 The area is well served with a range of local parks and sporting facilities.
 There is a private members' sports club at David Lloyd near Badock's Wood.
 There are sports pitches and a gym at Greenway Centre to the south east, and pitches at Charlton Mead to the east.
 Filton Golf Course abuts Southmead to the north east.
 There is an MUGA and Adventure Playground off Doncaster Road.
 There are also play areas off of Glencoyne Square, Charlton Mead and Greystoke Avenue.
 A mile to the south of Southmead is Horfield Sports Centre with public access to 3G pitches, gym, sports Hall and a swimming pool.
 Blaise Castle, Coombe Dingle and Kingsweston House offer good green open space only a few miles away.

-There is ready access to children's provision through a selection of primary schools at Baddocks Wood, Little Mead and Fonthill.
-Baddocks Wood Children Centre complements Early Year's provision to the south of the area.
+There is ready access to children's provision through a selection of primary schools at Badocks Wood, Little Mead and Fonthill.
+Badocks Wood Children Centre complements Early Year's provision to the south of the area.